You are here

 1. For students who are enrolled in a public school district, it would be expected that a WISEid and a Student School Association (e.g., a Local Person ID, assigned through the LEA’s SIS), already exists, regardless of special education eligibility status.

 3. Students without a WISEid can be evaluated by a school they are not enrolled in.
-The education organization where the student gets evaluated for special education services will need to assign the student a School ID.
-The School ID counts as the Student Education Organization Responsibility Association.
+The education organization where the student gets evaluated for special education services will need to assign the student a WISEid.
+The WISEid is required in order to submit the Student Education Organization Responsibility Association (SEORA) to WISEdata.

-4. Once the student’s evaluation is complete, if the student is determined eligible to receive special education services, then it would be expected that these children would be assigned a WISEid.
-A Student Special Education Program Eligibility Association (sSEPA) record would be expected as well.
+5. Once the student’s evaluation is complete, if the student is determined eligible to receive special education services and the parents agree to services, then a Student Special Education Program Eligibility Association (sSEPA) record would be expected as well.

 4. Responsibility Descriptor: The value here is: SPED Initial Evaluation.
 This indicates that the education organization’s responsibility for the student was to conduct an initial special education evaluation.